 ME 506/606 - Special Projects

 A graduate student works on a project under the supervision of a member of the Mechanical Engineering Faculty.
 This is typically not a research project.
-Students interested in working on a research project should enroll in ME 501 or ME 503 Consent of the instructor
+Students interested in working on a research project for their MSME requirement should enroll in ME 501 or ME 503.
+Consent of the instructor

 ME 507/607 - Seminar - 1 credit